Snakes of Central Queensland

 Woma Aspidites ramsayi

-The woma is listed as Near Threatened under the Nature Conservation Act 1992 in Queensland and is ranked as a high priority under the department's Back on Track species prioritisation framework.
+The woma is listed as Near Threatened under the Nature Conservation Act 1992 in Queensland.
 The woma's head is not black, distinguishing it from the closely-related black-headed python, although a few black marks may be present.
 Its body is beautifully patterned with numerous dark bands.
 Its belly is cream to yellow, with numerous pink or brown blotches.
 It is generally found in desert or other arid areas where it shelters in hollow logs, animal burrows or thick undergrowth during the day.
 At night it feeds on small mammals, reptiles and ground birds.
 This species does not have the heat-sensing pits on the lower jaw that are found in most other pythons.
 It grows to an average length of 1.5m.

 Non-venomous and rear-fanged venomous snakes (family Colubridae)